peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

 will discard most of the data.

-In order to examine an appropriate minimum abundance threshold, the ``run.sh`` script provided uses ``-a 10`` to accept any unique sequence seen in sample at least ten times.
+In order to examine an appropriate minimum abundance threshold, the ``run.sh`` script provided uses ``-a 10 -f 0`` to accept any unique sequence seen in sample at least ten times (regardless the fraction of the sample read total).
 This *does* allow unwanted noise though to the reports.

 SPH16S
 ------